Green transportation describes many types of mobility that conserve energy, increase efficiency, and use clean and renewable alternative fuels.

 This January 2024, report from Commerce details how hydrogen can play an important role in Washington’s economy as we work to eliminate use of fossil fuels.
 Commerce states that Washington must prioritize hydrogen for the most strategic uses, ensure adequate supplies of clean electricity for hydrogen production, and focus on environmental justice considerations.
 See key findings and the full report.

-MHD ZEV and Infrastructure Incentive Program Design Strategy
+MHD ZEV & Infrastructure Incentive Design Strategy

 In this February 2024 report, the Joint Transportation Committee seeks to accelerate adoption of zero emission medium- and heavy-duty vehicles in Washington’s commercial transportation sector by offering a point-of-sale voucher incentive program.
 Critical components of these recommendations include an incentive for infrastructure installation, commitment to equitable access, and ensuring that benefits reach all industry segments and all communities, especially those most impacted by transportation pollution.
 Read the report here.